wormhole-foundation/xdapp-book/src/technical/evm/tokenLayer.md

 # Token Bridge

-This section will explain how to properly interact with the Wormhome Token Bridge Module in an EVM ecosystem.
+This section will explain how to properly interact with the Wormhole Token Bridge Module in an EVM ecosystem.

 ## Configuring the interface